Rights of Nature in Ecuador

 Sustainable Rural Livelihoods

 Building on the University of Sussex’s longterm partnership with the Santa Lucía Cloud Forest Reserve, I have also been involved in projects in Ecuador looking at supporting sustainable rural livelihoods.
 This has centred on exploring alternative economic opportunities including from forest products and ecotourism.
 A recent example of this was the project Sustainable livelihoods, carbon storage, and biodiversity conservation through forest vanilla production.
-Led by Prof. Fiona Matthews and working in partnership with the Cambugán Foundation and five communities surrounding Santa Lucía, the research explored the potential of vanilla cultivation as a crop that could be grown in forest ecosystems while providing high economic returns.
+Led by Prof. Fiona Matthews and working in partnership with the Cambugán Foundation and five communities surrounding Santa Lucía, the research is exploring and supporting innovative ways for wildlife and local communities to thrive together.
+Further details at: https://andeanbearresearchandaction.org

 Relevant Publications